Masterjoona/slideshow-embed/README.md

 https://github.com/Masterjoona/slideshow-embed/assets/69722179/4e089e52-217b-4eda-b053-967d1522d6de

-*Yes it is kinda slow but I really cannot affect that*
+*Yes it is kinda slow but I really cannot affect that* You can use `w` or `h` query params to change the width and height of the image. *The algorithm might still change the size a bit*

 ## notes
 this is a beginner project so there might some insane design choices ![trolley](https://cdn.discordapp.com/emojis/1068825486265942056.webp?size=48&name=trolley&quality=lossless)